Olympian (character): Aristides Demetrios

 Olympian is a founding member of the Global Guardians.
-As detailed in a flashback, Olympian protests when the original 'Ice', otherwise known as Icemaiden leaves the Global Guardians because of her feelings of inadequacy.
-When he learned that his fellow members of the Global Guardians were to be supported by the Bialyan dictator Queen Bee, Olympian joins up.
-An unwitting participant in a public relations ploy, the Olympian helps his teammates and Justice League Europe battle a giant, alien robot on the grounds of the League's embassy.
-This robot was sent by the Queen Bee herself, using technology stolen from a now-dead member of the alien Dominators.
-The Queen did not care if the robot ended up killing any of the Guardians.
-The Olympian and Godiva help save nearby confused well-wishers from being crushed when the robot, damaged, threatens to fall on them.
-After the Queen Bee dies, her successor diagnoses his condition as schizophrenia and arrests him.
-He later reunites with the other Global Guardians and remains a member since.
+As detailed in a flashback, Olympian protests when Icemaiden leaves the Global Guardians because of her feelings of inadequacy.
+Olympian joins the Global Guardians after he learns that they are supported by Queen Bee, the dictator of Bialya.

 A romantic relationship with Dorcas Leigh (Godiva) his teammate in the Global Guardians is interrupted when an ancient villain named Fain Y'Onia attacks the duo in London.
-A brief battle with Fain Y'Onia leaves them both injured and Godiva apparently powerless.
-Other Guardians were apparently rendered powerless by the villain and Bushmaster was slain.
-The Olympian rallies with the able-bodied members of the Guardians and ambushes Fain in the Arizona desert.
-During the battle, Tuatara is badly injured and Thunderlord is slain.
-The Wild Huntsman and Fain Y'Onia vanish from this reality.
-The Olympian is the one who theorizes that the Huntsman's final purpose was to do exactly that and that both will return one day.
+The Olympian rallies with the Guardians and ambushes Fain in the Arizona desert.
+During the battle, Tuatara is badly injured and Thunderlord is killed.

 The Olympian is later seen as a member of the Ultramarine Corps.
-During his time with the group he falls under the mental control of Gorilla Grodd.
-The Olympian nearly kills Martian Manhunter and Aquaman.
+During his time with the group, he falls under the mental control of Gorilla Grodd and nearly kills Martian Manhunter and Aquaman.
 Grodd is defeated and most of the Corps travel to another universe.
 The Olympian later appears in Infinite Crisis #4.
 He is part of a group of mystically-aligned beings who make a failed attempt to gain the aid of the Spectre.
 He is briefly seen in #6, working with many other people, from the military to other heroes, including Owlwoman.
-They fight a holding battle to protect the city of Metropolis from the Secret Society of Supervillains.
-The Olympain returns in Wonder Girl #4 (February 2008) as the guardian of Cassandra Sandsmark and her mother Helena, a position appointed to him by Zeus.
-During this storyline it is revealed that he and Cassandra's mother, Helena Sandsmark, have romantic feelings for one another.
+They fight a holding battle to protect Metropolis from the Secret Society of Super-Villains.
+The Olympian returns in Wonder Girl #4 (February 2008) as the guardian of Cassandra Sandsmark and her mother Helena, a position appointed to him by Zeus.
+During this storyline it is revealed that he and Helena have romantic feelings for one another.